minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-paper-rolls-in-a-box.md

 I made over a hundred rolls, but the quantity depends on the box you are using, because the goal is to fill the box with the rolls.

 I laid the rolls into the box when the box was lying on it's side so the rolls didn’t fell over.
-When the box was full, I placed it on the floor facing up and sprinkled about 2/3 cup of kibbles into the box.
+When the box was full, I placed it on the floor facing up and sprinkled about 2/3 cup of kibble into the box.

-On the first time it took Miki over 10 minutes to find all the kibbles.
+On the first time it took Miki over 10 minutes to find all the kibble.

 ---